KonVas/Audio-programming/README.md

 Using SuperCollider with other software and hardware
 Reading: "The SuperCollider Book" (chapter 18)
-Homework: Integrate SuperCollider with a music production tool or technology of your choice Overall, it appears that the course provides a comprehensive introduction to SuperCollider programming for music creation, with a strong focus on practical application and hands-on experience.
+Homework: Integrate SuperCollider with a music production tool or technology of your choice.

+Overall, it appears that the course provides a comprehensive introduction to SuperCollider programming for music creation, with a strong focus on practical application and hands-on experience.